 There are various gadgets around to measure curves on sewing patterns – flexible rulers and wheely things, and if they work for you, excellent!
 The great thing about sewing is there is always more than one way to solve a problem.
 But, you see I’m not a great one for gadgets, so for this method, you’ll only need a tape measure, pencil and ruler.

 Why would I need to measure a curve on a sewing pattern?

 If you need to alter a pattern to fit you, you may find you need to adjust the armhole or neckline and then you are going to need to make sure the collar or sleeve fits again.
 For that, some pretty accurate measuring will be needed!

 Here’s the method, I’m going to pretend you’re measuring an armhole.

-Step 1: First you will need to use your ruler and mark the correct seam allowance accurately on you paper pattern in pencil.
+Step 1: First you will need to use your ruler and mark the correct seam allowance accurately on your paper pattern in pencil.
 This represents your stitch line when you stitch your garment together.
 It’s this line, not the outside edge of your pattern that needs to be the same measurement.

-Now use same method and measure your sleeve head, remembering it will be bigger than the armhole as it should have some ease in it.
+Now use the same method and measure your sleeve head, remembering it will be bigger than the armhole as it should have some ease in it.

 Happy stitching (and measuring),